chennachaos/cmake-novice/_episodes/01-introduction.md

 `target_compile_features()` and `target_compile_definitions()` instead.

-These best practices can be extremely beneficial and effective in managing complexity when writing writing libraries and frameworks.
+These best practices can be extremely beneficial and effective in managing complexity when writing libraries and frameworks.

+However, the use of modern CMake requires a decent understanding of CMake syntax, and it is easy to get lost in the details.
+Experiment with the old CMake first and then switch to Modern CMake.

 ## Installing CMake